MonikaBarget/GeoHumTutorials/docs_en/Workshop_Maastricht_2025.md

 <h3>Questions for discussion:</h3>
 <ul>
   <li>Look at Oiwan Lam's English-language screenshot of the 2023 map and discuss the different types of borders shown in the legend.
-What roles do these different boundaries most likely play in China's administration and international relations?</li>
+Apart from a national boundary, we see boundaries for provinces, regions or municipalities under control of the central government, as well as so-called <a href="https://en.wikipedia.org/wiki/Banners_of_Inner_Mongolia">"banner"</a> boundaries (内蒙古自治区旗界, translated to "regional" in the screenshot) exclusive to the Inner Mongolia Autonomous Region.
+The legend also includes a dotted "military demarcation line".
+What roles do these different boundaries most likely play in China's administration and international relations? </li>
   <li>Why is it necessary for the Chinese government to regularly issue a new "standard map"?
 Which other countries do this and why?
 Can you name other conflicts that have recently arisen from this practice?</li>
   <li>In what contexts do you consult official government-issued maps for specific countries rather than Google maps or similar (US-based) web-mapping services?
 What are the (dis)advantages?</li>
   <li>Oiwan Lam points that all maps have context.
 What can be done to raise awareness for the contextuality and, therefore, lack in neutrality in the general public?</li>